If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 A good, sturdy shovel is an absolute must for a winter car survival kit.

-Often, some efficient digging can help you quickly get free.
+Often, some digging can get you free.

-And even if you still can’t get your vehicle free, a shovel will allow you to keep your vehicle from being entirely buried under a snowdrift.
+A shovel will keep your vehicle from being entirely buried under a snowdrift.

 Or if worst came to worst, you could use a survival shovel to build a snow shelter.

-↓ Lifeline Aluminum Shovel ↓
+↓ Lifeline Aluminum Shovel

 2. Windshield Scraper and Brush